Petrobras resumes BR Distribuidora sale as stock hits target -sources

-Brazil's oil producer Petrobras (PETR4.SA) plans to dump its remaining stake at gas station chain BR Distribuidora (BRDT3.SA) this year, in a deal that could raise more than 8 billion reais ($1.5 billion), three sources with knowledge of the information told Reuters.
+RIO DE JANEIRO (Reuters) - Brazil’s oil producer Petrobras plans to dump its remaining stake at gas station chain BR Distribuidora this year, in a deal that could raise more than 8 billion reais ($1.5 billion), three sources with knowledge of the information told Reuters.

 Petrobras Chief Executive Officer Joaquim Silva e Luna, who took over in April, and BR’s CEO Wilson Ferreira Jr., have already discussed the sale possibility and are expected to set a meeting on the coming week, the sources said.